Hu238n/Video.Convertor/README.md

 # Video.Convertor
-# simple console application to convert video from Hight resolution to low reclusion using C#
+# simple console application to convert video from Hight resolution to low resolution using C#
 ###  to run application you should be do this :
 ###1-Install FFmpeg application in your PC from [Here](http://www.ffmpeg.org/ "Here")
 ###2- install dotnet 6 framework